ClarifiedSecurity/catapult/docs/01-installation.md

 ## Install

-- Make sure all of the SSH keypairs you need are loaded ssh-agent, because Catapult will use them to connect to the VMs.
+- Make sure all of the SSH keypairs you need are loaded into your ssh-agent.
+Catapult will use them to connect to the VMs.
 - Clone the project from GitHub with:

 ```sh